alistairreilly/demandbase/README.md

 #### Lazy Lookup

-If you have an IP, domain name, email address, or craptacular URL and just want to use that use `lazy_lookup`
+If you have an IP, domain name, email address, or craptacular URL and just want to use that use `lookup`

 ```ruby
 ip_looking_thing = '12.12.12.12'